Mets officially pick up Asdrubal Cabrera’s 2018...

 Mets officially pick up Asdrubal Cabrera’s 2018 option

 ... infielder.
-Cabrera, 31, was booted from his regular post at shortstop as the Mets turned to top prospect Amed Rosario early in the year.
-Despite some rumbling ...
+Cabrera, 31, was booted from his regular post at shortstop as the Mets turned to top prospect early in the year.
+Despite some rumblings about a pot ...

 Tweets